 Crowd Favorite

 These 7 teams presented to a live audience and judges in the Final Competition on Feb.
-27. Each team was awarded $4,000 for making it to Finals, with the first place team receiving a total of $12,000, 2nd place $10,000, 3rd place $8,000, and $2,000 for the Finals Crowd Favorite.
+27. Each team was awarded $4,000 for making it to Finals, with the first place team receiving a total of $12,000, 2nd place $10,000, 3rd place $8,000, and and the Finals Crowd Favorite winning an additional $2,000.

 Brizi